Update (January 2017): We’ve now scored six repositioning cruise deals over the past three years, each for less than $50 a day using this method!

 4b) Price Compare With Even More Agencies

 By this point you will have gotten at least six price quotes.
 But why stop now?
 Go ahead and search a few more agencies to ensure none of them can beat any of the offers you’ve seen so far.
-Below are a few other cruise travel agencies to consider searching.
+Below are even more of the popular online cruise travel agencies to consider searching.
 We don’t recommend any one of these over the other.
-If you’re happy with one of the repositioning cruise deals you’ve already found, consider skipping this altogether.
-If you have time and want to ensure there’s no other better deals out there, search them all.
+And if you’re happy with one of the repositioning cruise deals you’ve already found, consider skipping this altogether.
+But if you have time and want to ensure there’s no other better deals out there, search them all.

 - Expedia Cruises